• Skip to primary navigation

 It is super easy to make with either fresh or frozen raspberries - so it can be enjoyed all year round!

 The curd is great to spread on toast, scones, waffles, crepes and pancakes or drizzled over ice cream and yogurt.
-It is also an amazing cream to use as a filling and topping for tarts, macarons and cakes!
+It is also an amazing cream to use as a filling and topping for macarons, cakes and tarts like my Raspberry Tart!

 More fruit curds recipes: